bjornicus/simple-messenger/README.md

 ## Running the app
 ### For Development
+Have node installed (the code was developed using node v17.2.0).
 To start the server:
 - open a terminal
 - cd to the `server` directory